DataDog/documentation/content/en/integrations/observability_pipelines/setup.md

 - Go to [Observability Pipelines][24].
 - Click **Create Configuration**, and follow the in-app instructions to set up the configuration.

-Once the setup is complete, Vector is connected to Observability Pipelines and  data will begin to appear in the Datadog app.
+Once the setup is complete, Vector is connected to Observability Pipelines and the data shows up in the Datadog app.

 ## Further Reading